 M is for Money

 Gluten-free living can be expensive.
 But, there are many ways to save money once you know where and how to shop.
-(You can learn great ways to save in my 6 Week Gluten-Free Formula Course offered in the Fall of 2020.)
+Grab my GF Savings Cheat Sheet right here.

 N is for Non-Celiac Gluten-Intolerance